-It is the expectation that clear and ongoing communication with the student and parents/guardians or adult student regarding ways to support success in learning has occurred, in collaboration with teachers, principals and vice-principals, Student Services, and Student Success teachers to support the student as required.
-It is also expected that the report card for a student in receipt of an "I" includes comments that reflect the nature of the re-engagement effort as well as prescriptive next steps to remediate the current achievement level.
+It is expected that clear and ongoing communication with the student and parents/guardians or adult student regarding ways to support success in learning has occurred in collaboration with teachers, Principals and Vice-Principals, Student Services, and Student Success teachers to support the student as required.

 For Grades 1 to 10, the code "I" may be used in a mark book and/or on a student's report card, including the final report card, to indicate that insufficient evidence is available to determine a letter grade or percentage mark.
+The code "I" is not applicable for Grades 11 and 12 courses.

-For the report card, teachers will use their professional judgement to determine when the use of "I" is appropriate and in the best interest of the student.
+For the report card, teachers will use their professional judgement to determine when the use of "I" is appropriate and in the best interests of the student.
 Teachers may find it appropriate to use "I" when evidence of a student's achievement is insufficient or there are extenuating circumstances beyond the student's control.

 In Grades 9 and 10, a student who receives an "I" on the final report card to indicate insufficient evidence will not receive a credit for the course.
 However, there may be instances where students in Grades 9 and 10 who receive an "I" on their final report card may be considered for credit recovery.
-These are cases where, in the professional judgement of the teacher, evidence of achievement is available for at least a few of the overall expectations, on the basis of which it is possible to identify the remaining expectations that must be addressed and to design a credit recovery program.
+These are cases where, in the professional judgement of the teacher, evidence of achievement is available for at least a few overall expectations, on the basis of which it is possible to identify the remaining expectations that must be addressed and to design a credit recovery program.